Tangimoana: Education

-A bus service takes secondary school students into Palmerston North on weekdays.
-The Carnarvon bus was extended to Tangimoana in 1924.
+The bus service that has taken secondary school students into Palmerston North on weekdays since the Carnarvon bus was extended to Tangimoana in 1924. was cancelled by the Ministry of Education in 2025.
+This has created ongoing issues for students as they can no longer get to secondary school.

 SIGINT facility

 The New Zealand Government Communications Security Bureau operates what it describes as a radio communications interception facility in the area; it is generally believed to be a signals intelligence, or SIGINT facility operating under umbrella of the ECHELON espionage network, under the auspices the UKUSA consortium of intelligent agencies.
+The facility was built from 1980 and cost about NZ$1.4 million.
+The history of the site was restricted for 100 years, but a copy of the document was accidentally sent to Archives New Zealand.

 Geography

 Natural Hazards

 Tangimoana faces a notably high risk of flooding.
 Horizons Regional Council discourages new houses being built in the settlement.

 Tangimoana was among the most seriously affected communities in the 2004 flooding.
 Other notable floods were in 1882, 1897, 1917, 1936, 1958 and 1965.
 In 1944 and 1967 cuttings were made to divert the river away from the village, and stopbanks were built and extended in 2010.
 The cuttings to shorten the river can be seen on the maps from 1928 to 2018.